Construction Accidents Lawyers in Media, PA

 Male workers accounted for 94% of all fatal work injuries in all professions in Pennsylvania in 2016 and 2017, and construction workers are approximately 90% male, according to the National Association of Women in Construction.
 No matter who you are, you deserve compensation after suffering injuries or losing a loved one through a construction accident.

-The personal injury attorneys of Schmidt, Kirifides & Rassias evaluate all construction accident cases thoroughly to help injured workers and their families.
+The personal injury attorneys of Schmidt, Kirifides, Rassias, & Rio evaluate all construction accident cases thoroughly to help injured workers and their families.
 We pursue maximum workers’ compensation benefits and third-party liability claim outcomes for our clients.

-To schedule a free and confidential consultation at one of our Pennsylvania law offices, please call 610-892-9300 or send an email inquiry today.
+Please call or email an inquiry today to schedule a free and confidential consultation at one of our Pennsylvania law offices.

 Practice Areas